riddledbatz/riddledbatz/README.md

 　　  　　 　　  　　 　　  　　 brief dni list   !!

 -  basic usual stuff ... [ racists , homophobic people , transphobes , ect ]

+- rue /  connor  / @cyberIife    , and overall exfriends ! ur all weird for ur behavior !!!!

 -  RIDDLEBAT 2022 FANS / SHIPPERS .
 INTERACT WITH VERY VERRRY EXTREME CAUTION or just dni at all !! . no hard feelings but erm ..ueah im uncomfy with riddlebat  .